Refinancing your mortgage can reduce your monthly payment and interest rate.

 - Not available from all lenders

-Get the Best Refinance Rates
+How to Get the Best Refinance Rates

-When you’re refinancing your mortgage it’s critical to compare refinance offers from multiple lenders.
+When you’re refinancing your mortgage, it’s critical to compare refinance offers from multiple lenders.

 Types of Refinance Programs

 HARP – The Obama Administration created the Home Affordable Refinance Program in 2009 to help homeowners whose home values decreased because of the housing market crash.
-HARP allows homeowners who are underwater on their mortgage to refinance their loan to a lower rate.
+HARP allows homeowners who are underwater on their mortgage to refinance their loans to a lower rate.